Fusarium TR4 in banana: a soil and sanitation management overview

 Quick takeaways

-- TR4 (Fusarium oxysporum f.sp. cubense Tropical Race 4) cannot be eradicated from soil once established.
-No fungicide, fumigant, or soil treatment eliminates it.
+- TR4 (Fusarium oxysporum f.sp. cubense Tropical Race 4) cannot be removed from soil once established.
+No fungicide, fumigant, or soil treatment removes it.
 Chlamydospores survive in soil for 30+ years.

-- The only field-validated suppression strategy is biological competition: building soil microbial communities so diverse and active that TR4 cannot dominate the root zone.
+- The most studied field approach is biological competition: building soil microbial communities so diverse and active that TR4 is less able to dominate the root zone.

 - Disease-suppressive soils have been documented in banana systems.
 Farms with high organic matter, diverse microbial communities, and active Trichoderma/Pseudomonas populations show lower TR4 incidence than neighboring farms with degraded soil biology.

-- Cover crops and humic acid are the practical tools for building suppressive conditions in commercial banana systems.
+- Cover crops and humic acid are the practical tools for building these conditions in commercial banana systems.

-- What we will not claim: that suppressive soil makes bananas immune to TR4, that SoilBoost EA cures Fusarium wilt, or that biological approaches replace biosecurity and quarantine.
+- What we will not claim: that biologically active soil makes bananas immune to TR4, that SoilBoost EA cures Fusarium wilt, or that biological approaches replace biosecurity and quarantine.
 They complement them.

 Why this guide exists